5 Bank Fees That Are Draining Your Savings

 Try to cut out all expenses but the bare necessities for an entire month.
 You may have to make all your meals and coffee at home and find free entertainment options, but doing so can boost your savings considerably in just a few weeks.
 One woman who committed to a no-spend month did so by focusing on her end goal, being mindful of spending and allowing herself a few small exceptions to make the month more manageable.
 In the end, she saved money and walked away with a new appreciation for spending on needs versus wants.

 There’s no reason to wait for spring cleaning to declutter your home.
 Look through your closet, pantry and storage areas and set aside things that rarely get used or that you no longer want.
-List all the items for sale on websites like Craigslist or eBay, or host a garage sale.
+List all the items for sale online, or host a garage sale.
 If you own designer clothes or accessories, you may also be able to sell them at local or online consignment shops.
 Use the earnings to help fund your stretch goal.

 Whether you’re saving for yourself or want to spend the money on someone else, try the above strategies when you have a specific financial goal in mind.
 Staying focused and making short-term sacrifices are the best ways to make your stretch goal a reality.